Erie County Government - Official website of the Erie County, NY Government

 • The elder is unaware of or does not understand financial arrangements that have been made for him or her

-More helpful information can be found at www.preventelderabuse.org/elderabuse/fin_abuse.html
+More helpful information on Elder Abuse can be found at the National Committee for the Prevention of Elder Abuse.

 • Active neglect: Intentional abandonment or refusal to use available resources to obtain needed care.
 Often may be due to hoarding of an expected inheritance.